-The careers service is available to our current students and anyone who has graduated from the university with a level 5 qualification or above for 3 years after the completion of their course.
+The careers service is available to our current students We provide a range of services to our students and anyone who has graduated from the university with a level 5 qualification or above for 3 years after the completion of their course.
 The careers team can be found in the Study Lounge in the Barberi building.